milindhg/sn-filesync/README.md

 1. [Fork this project][fork] to your account.
 2. [Create a branch][branch] for the change you intend to make.
-3. Make your changes to your fork.
+3. Make changes to this branch.
-4. [Send a pull request][pr] from your fork’s branch to our `master` branch.
+4. [Send a pull request][pr] from your fork’s branch to the `experimental` branch.

 Using the web-based interface to make changes is fine too, and will help you by automatically forking the project and prompting to send a pull request too.